Sure Dividend

 We review each of the 68 Dividend Aristocrats every year.
 The next stock to be reviewed in this year’s edition is AbbVie (ABBV).

 AbbVie is coming off a multi-year period of excellent growth, thanks to the massive success of its flagship product Humira.
-There are questions regarding the company’s future growth due to increasing competition for Humira in the U.S. and Europe, but the company has an ambitious plan to continue its growth in the long run.
+There are questions regarding the company’s future growth due to increasing competition for Humira in the U.S. and Europe, but the company has a plan to continue its growth in the long run.

 Business Overview

 AbbVie is a global pharmaceutical giant.
-It has a $260 billion market capitalization, meaning it is a mega-cap stock.
+It has a $300 billion market capitalization, meaning it is a mega-cap stock.

 AbbVie began trading as an independent company in 2013, after it was spun off from fellow pharmaceutical Dividend Aristocrat, Abbott Laboratories (ABT).